bramvrancken/SpELL-ULB.github.io/docs/ordering-office-supplies.md

 # Ordering office supplies (__laptop, external hard drive, ...__)

 To order items from Apple, you have to make use of the procedure via the ULB-partner Econocom.
 First ask Simon to contact ulb@econocom.com so as to have them send you an email with the explanation of the procedure you need to follow.
-In brief, this entails browsing to the [Procurato website](https://education.procurato.store/ulb) and creating a login with your ULB e-mail.
+In brief, this entails browsing to the [Procurato website](https://education.procurato.store/ulb) and creating a login with your ULB email.
 You can then order the items you need and ask Simon to approve them.
-After that you’re done.
+That's it.
 The status of the purchases can be tracked via the procurato-website.

 Non-Apple items that can be found on the website of [Lyreco](https://www.lyreco.com/webshop/FRBE) can be ordered by letting Simon know what you need.